Preview functionality: Insights is currently a preview feature and is subject to change as we continue working on it.

 Self-service is available with Conduktor Scale Plus only.

-- VIP topic self-service coverage - Percentage of business-critical topics under self-service governance
+- VIP topic Self-service coverage - percentage of business-critical topics under Self-service governance

-High (80-100%) - Strong adoption with most topics created through proper governance channels Medium (50-79%) - Partial adoption, possibly indicating rollout in progress or legacy topics predating self-service Low (<50%) - Limited adoption requiring establishment and promotion of workflowsPrioritize self-service coverage for VIP topics first.
+High (80-100%) - strong adoption with most topics created through proper governance channels Medium (50-79%) - partial adoption, possibly indicating rollout in progress or legacy topics predating self-service Low (<50%) - limited adoption requiring establishment and promotion of workflowsPrioritize Self-service coverage for VIP topics first.
 Business-critical topics benefit most from governed creation and change management.

 Actions to take in Console

-Use Console’s Schema Registry, data quality and self-service features to improve governance metrics.Add schemas to topics
+Use Console’s schema registry, data quality and Self-service features to improve governance metrics.Add schemas to topics

 Add schemas to topics

-Go to Schema Registry and click New Subject.
+- Register schema in Console - go to Schema Registry and click New Subject.
 Provide schema definition (Avro, Protobuf or JSON Schema), strategy, and other required settings.

-Configure Schema Registry URL and use appropriate serializers (KafkaAvroSerializer, KafkaProtobufSerializer or KafkaJsonSchemaSerializer) in producer applications.
+- Update producers - configure Schema Registry URL and use appropriate serializers (KafkaAvroSerializer, KafkaProtobufSerializer or KafkaJsonSchemaSerializer) in producer applications.

-Check the topic’s Overview tab to confirm schema association.
+Verify usage - check the topic’s Overview tab to confirm schema association.

 Data is now validated at produce time.
 Invalid messages are rejected before entering the topic.